How to Sell High-Dimensional Data Optimally: Preliminaries

 \subsection{The Value of Differentiated Data Products}

 Before we introduce our main results, we make an observation that underscores the benefits (and limits) of offering multiple data products on a menu.
-Let $R_\textrm{menu}$ be the revenue generated by an optimal menu.
-Let $R_\textrm{one}$ be the maximum revenue generated by a menu with a single experiment; hence the only lever available to the seller is the price.
-Finally, let $R_\textrm{full-info}$ be the revenue obtainable in an oracular setting where the buyer's type is known to the seller; this is therefore the revenue in a setting without any information asymmetry.
-It is easy to see that $R_\textrm{one} \leq R_\textrm{menu} \leq R_\textrm{full-info}$, and that these equalities are realized for certain settings, for example, if all types share the same utility function.
-We are interested in lower bounds on: $R_\textrm{one}/R_\textrm{menu}$ that captures the benefit of offering differentiated products; ${R_\textrm{menu}}/{R_\textrm{full-info}}$ that captures the cost of information asymmetry.
+Consider three related quantities: \begin{itemize} \item Let $R_\textrm{menu}$ be the revenue generated by an optimal menu. \item Let $R_\textrm{one}$ be the maximum revenue generated by a menu with a single experiment, in which case such an experiment can be taken to be the fully informative experiment that reveals the entire state without loss of generality.
+Hence, the only lever available to the seller is the price. \item Let $R_\textrm{full-info}$ be the revenue obtainable in an oracular setting where the buyer's type is revealed explicitly to the seller before designing the menu, and thus the seller indulges in first-degree (perfect) price discrimination.
+This is therefore the revenue in a setting without any seller-side information asymmetry. \end{itemize} It is easy to see that $R_\textrm{one} \leq R_\textrm{menu} \leq R_\textrm{full-info}$, and that these equalities are realized for certain settings, for example, if all types share the same utility function.
+We are interested in the ratios $R_\textrm{one}/R_\textrm{menu}$ that captures the benefit of offering differentiated products, and ${R_\textrm{menu}}/{R_\textrm{full-info}}$ that captures the cost of information asymmetry.
+To characterize these, we note the following result, where the existence clause in fact conforms to the specialized Gaussian setting we study in \Cref{sec:gaussian}.
+To that end, we have the following result, whose proof is in \Cref{app:value_of_diff}: